keverw/range_check/readme.md

 # Range Check #
-This is a simple module to vaildate IP address, check ip address version, check if ip is within a range.
+This is a simple module to validate IP address, check ip address version, check if IP is within a range.

 ## Setup ##